 The global O&G subsea facilities removal and seabed restoration market is forecast to experience a significant surge over the next 5 years, with the potential for exponential growth in the decades ahead.
 Some estimates predict the market could reach A$25B by 2030.
 The global subsea steel pipeline network is >150,000 km long.
 The proportion that will ultimately require removal is uncertain and contested.
 However, this has been getting much clearer since 2020, due to changes in community & regulator expectations.
 E&P's in Thailand, Australia & the UK are facing increasing pressure from regulators to remove all subsea steel pipelines, with others likely to follow.

-New solutions are required to reduce these costs, but the Tier1 Subsea Contracting market is capital intensive and the Tier 1's are very well established, with a laser focus on their ROC for their current assets.
-They don’t have an incentive to offer anything but the the same high day rate vessels that have installed all of these pipelines via their 3 x industry standard approaches (S-Lay, R-Lay & J-Lay).
-They would probably prefer to offer the same again (circa 20-30 years later) - but in reverse.
+New solutions are required to reduce environmental impacts and costs, but the Tier1 Subsea Contracting market is capital intensive, solidly entrenched & has a laser focus on ROC for current assets.
+The Tier1's don’t have an incentive to offer anything but the the same high day rate vessels that installed all of these pipelines via their 3 x industry standard approaches (S-Lay, R-Lay & J-Lay) that have been established for >30 years.

 Restore Subsea Pty Ltd has acquired all of Blue Ocean Offshore (BOO) IP & Patents related to X-Lay.
 Our goal is to now complete further marketing, R&D and testing to pre-qualify our proprietary solutions.
 Our plan is to combine our IP with advanced pipeline strain management, plus further R&D and lab testing of various pipeline types and sizes.

-Our goal is to enable much lower day rate vessels operated by a very wide variety of Tier 2 Subsea Contractors to remove all subsea pipeline sizes much faster; in 160' to 400' joint lengths vs 40' for S-Lay vessel.
-This will result in major cost savings to the E&P's vs the Tier1 Contractors.
-Any cost savings also lead to an equivalent higher tax on profits, payable to the Government.
-In Thailand this is 50%, in Australia this is 40% and in the UK this is up to 75% !
-The successful commercialisation of X-Lay will therefore ultimately result in much better outcomes for our partners, the citizens of Thailand, Australia & the UK and ultimately the global subsea environment !
+Our goal is to enable much lower day rate vessels operated by a very wide variety of Tier 2 Subsea Contractors to remove all subsea pipelines at much higher productivity levels; in 160' to 400' joint lengths vs 40' lengths as per status quo S-Lay vessels.
+This will result in major cost savings to the E&P's and importantly to those Governments who provide significant contributions to these costs.
+In Thailand & Australia these contributions range from 40% to 50% and in the UK up to 75% of costs !
+The successful commercialisation of X-Lay will therefore ultimately result in much better outcomes for our clients, partners, the citizens of Thailand, Australia & the UK and ultimately the subsea environment !

-BOO provided direction & input to a Contractor’s bid to a Tier 1 E&P in Thailand in 2020.
+BOO provided direction & input to a Contractor’s bid to an E&P in Thailand in 2020.
 The Contractor provided the E&P with a conforming bid using a DP2 S-Lay vessel, plus an alternate bid based on BOO's X-Lay solution - using a much lower day rate DP2 CSV.

 The pipeline removal scope was as follows:

 The alternate bid could retrieve all the wet pipelines to shore in 160', rather than 40' joint lengths, resulting in major cost saving vs the base bid.
-However, this alternative bid was disqualified in Q4 2020 by the E&P, due to it not being pre-qualified.
+However, it was disqualified in Q4 2020 by the E&P, due to not being pre-qualified.

 The subsea removal scope was as follows: